 Chocolate Pumpkin Muffins that are moist, chocolate-y and absolutely delicious!
-You can’t taste the pumpkin in this recipe, it keeps the muffins moist and is a great way to use up canned pumpkin hiding in your pantry!
+You can’t taste the pumpkin in this recipe, it just adds the perfect amount of moisture, and is a great way to use canned pumpkin hiding in your pantry!
 Gluten free and dairy free recipe.

 Why You’ll Love These Muffins

-- These chocolate pumpkin muffins perfectly chocolate-y, using both cocoa powder and chocolate chips in the batter.
+- These double chocolate pumpkin muffins are perfectly chocolate-y, using both cocoa powder and chocolate chips in the batter.

 - An easy gluten-free and dairy-free friendly recipe, using a 1:1 gluten free baking flour and non-dairy milk (and vegan friendly chocolate chips).

-- The perfect way to make use of leftover canned pumpkin, of canned pumpkin in your pantry.
+- The perfect way to make use of leftover canned pumpkin, or canned pumpkin in your pantry.

 - Both kids and adults enjoy them!

 This pumpkin muffin recipe some basic pantry ingredients and fridge staples, so you might already have everything you need!
 Let’s break down the ingredients into dry ingredients and wet ingredients:

 For the dry ingredients in these muffins we’re using a gluten-free 1:1 baking flour (I use Bob’s Red Mill, the light blue bag which includes xanthan gum in its ingredients).
 You can also use whole wheat white flour or whole wheat pastry flour if you don’t need these to be gluten-free.